 - Save towards early retirement

 - Provide financial security to start your own business

 Regardless of your financial situation, a budget or an understanding of your income and expenses is a worthwhile task to undertake.
 With only minimal effort we’ll be able to take control and optimise our finances.

 HOW TO SET UP A BUDGET

 To get started on your first budget a little effort is expected.
 You need to work out your monthly income and what you spend each month.
-An employee the first part is easy.
+As an employee the first part is easy.
 Look at your payslip and match this against what you get into your bank account.
 This is your income.
 If you do odd jobs or have a side hustle, make sure to add this also.
-For Business Owners or Company Directors, any income such as dividends, salary or drawings are counted as income.
-This may be erratic and so a wider snapshot of say 3 months may give you a rolling average of your income.
+For Business Owners or Company Directors, any income such as dividends, salary or drawings is counted as income.
+This may be erratic and so a wider snapshot of time such as 3 months, may give you a rolling average of your income.

 Once we know our income, our attention moves to expenditure.
 The golden rule to budget money is to spend less than we earn.
 After the first it does get much easier than you’ve a great understanding of your outgoings and money coming in.
 Most people will have a standard list of household expenses including:

 - Household bills – Electricity, Heating, Internet, Mortgage or Rent